 Inflammation—believed to be at the root of all illness—is another by-product of insomnia and sleep difficulties.
 So are weight issues, including obesity.

 Studies have repeatedly shown that even healthy individuals whose sleep is cut short experience small changes in inflammatory markers, setting the stage for long-term health problems.

 In a major study of nearly 25,000 adults, researchers found individuals who slept the fewest hours were at risk for “almost all” chronic diseases.

 So if you find yourself staring at the clock when you should be sleeping, you’re putting yourself at risk for heart disease and diabetes, chronic ailments that can be avoided.

 Maintaining a powerful immune system starts with a good night’s sleep.
 If that’s a problem for you, we’ve got a trio of solutions to help you get the rest your body needs to build up your immunity.

-The hormone melatonin is my number one recommendation for improving sleep.
+This hormone is our number one recommendation for improving sleep.
 This hardworking antioxidant is a supplement super star, helping you sleep while fighting off damaging free radicals at the same time.
-Take 3 mg about 30 minutes before bedtime.
+We recommend 3 mg about 30 minutes before bedtime.

 Melatonin does much more than help you get a good night’s sleep.
 It also supports a healthy immune system, fights inflammation, and decreases aging markers.
 That’s quite a resume for just one supplement!